NeoGeographyToolkit/StereoPipeline/docs/bundle_adjustment.rst

 option (:numref:`colorize`).
 The std dev of the obtained signed difference can be used as a measure of discrepancy.
 These errors should go down after refining the intrinsics.

+Uniformly distributed interest points
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+For the next step, refining the intrinsics, it is important to have well-distributed interest points.

+Normally, the sparse interest points produced with bundle adjustment so far can be used.
+For most precise work, dense and uniformly distributed interest points can be necessary.
+This is discussed (in a different context) in  :numref:`intrinsics_no_constraints`.

+For example, if the input dataset consists of 6 overlapping stereo pairs, stereo can be run between each left image and every other right image, producing 36 sets of dense interest points.
+These should be renamed according to the naming convention (:numref:`ba_match_files`).

+One can also take the sparse interest points, and augment them with dense interest points from stereo only for a select set of pairs.
+All these must then use the same naming convention.

 Refining the intrinsics
 ^^^^^^^^^^^^^^^^^^^^^^^